GoogleCloudPlatform/Data-Pipeline/app/help/usage.md

 passes a lint check.
 If the `Run` or `Save` buttons are disabled, check the bottom of the page for lint errors.

-You can also copy the `Run URL` and hit that to start your data pipeline.
+You can also copy the `Run URL` and use that to start your data pipeline.
 The `Run URL` contains a random `api_key` (automatically generated on first save) and does not require any authentication to access.
-Once the pipeline is started, a new pop-up window will open and show its progress. **IMPORTANT**: be sure to allow your browser to open pop-ups.
+Once the pipeline is started, a new tab will open and show its progress.
 You might want to hit the `Run URL` from a `cron.yaml` entry, regular `cron` job using `wget` or `curl` or a [Google Cloud Storage Object Change Notification].

 Data Pipeline makes use of [Google App Engine Modules]